 If possible, go to bed early the night before the shoot to avoid bags under the eyes.
-Even makeup would not cover it all up.
+Even makeup may not cover it all up.
 Not to mention, you will be fully energized and ready to go make memories that will last a lifetime!

 DURING THE SHOOT

-My photographic style is journalistic, candid, and authentic.
+My photographic style is very organic and journalistic.
 I like to capture the moment, rather than pose.
 I know photoshoots can sometimes feel awkward and tense, which is completely normal!
 That is why I always encourage my clients to interact with each other just like how they would in their daily life.
-That may include lots of talking to and laughing with each other, goofing around, running, skipping, picking each other up, dancing, spinning each other around, etc. Or do whatever it is that you do when you're together!
-These things not only helps to create authentic life moments, but also puts you in a more relaxed environment so that you can focus on just being with the ones you love, rather than awkward posing for a photoshoot.
-Most importantly, I want my clients to simply have fun and enjoy the shoot!
+That may include lots of talking to and laughing with each other, goofing around, being silly, running, skipping, picking each other up, tickling, dancing, twirling, spinning & chasing each other around, etc. Or do whatever it is that you do when you're together!
+These things not only helps to create authentic life moments, but also puts you in a more relaxed environment so that you can just focus on just being with each other.
+Most importantly, I want my clients to simply have lots of fun and enjoy the shoot!